Mokilese language: Vitality

 Mokilese is an endangered language.
 It is only spoken at home, and the language acquisition is getting worse with each generation.
 This is because the younger generations are not fluent speakers, they prefer learning Pohnpeian and English instead, so only the elders and adults are actually fluent (Poll, 2013).
-This is just for the Mokilese speakers in Pohnpei and Mokil Atoll; the speakers in the U. S. are all old and have no domains of use, so when they die, there will be no more speakers in the United States (Lewis, Simons, & Fennig, 2013).
-On top of that, Mokilese not only does not have government recognition, there is not even a single school that teaches Mokilese (Poll, 2013).
+This is just for the Mokilese speakers in Pohnpei and Mokil Atoll; the speakers in the U.S. are all old and have no domains of use, so when they die, there will be no more speakers in the United States (Lewis, Simons, & Fennig, 2013).
+Mokilese does not have government recognition and there are no schools that teaches the language (Poll, 2013).

 Materials

-Not only is the Mokilese language endangered, it also lacks extensive documentation.
+Mokilese is endangered and lacks extensive documentation.
 The complete published resources are a Mokilese-English Dictionary (Harrison & Albert, 1977) and a Mokilese Reference Grammar (Harrison & Albert, 1976).
 However these resources are fairly outdated since they were written in the 1960s and the language is changing rapidly.
 Other physical materials in Mokilese are books of chants, songs, accounts and tales of Mokil Atoll, which are few.
 There is also one short interview video, and a couple of war dance videos on YouTube.
 However, there are no websites, TV shows, or radio stations in their language.